iffydopsqueen/back-end-web-dev/Week 1/week-1-day-3/m3-w1-d3-homework/README.md

 [HTML-to-Pug](https://html-to-pug.com/)

-6. We are required to use the `include` and `components` technique, so we will break our `pug` files into components.
+6. We are required to use the `include` and `components` technique, so we will break our `pug` files into simple templates.

-    - First, create a `components` folder in the `views` directory
+    - Let's create these **pug** files:

       ```bash
-      mkdir views/components
-      ```

-      - In the `components` directory, create the following files:

-        ```bash
+      touch views/headcomp.pug
-        touch views/components/headcomp.pug
+      touch views/blogtitle.pug
-        touch views/components/blogtitle.pug
+      touch views/authorinfo.pug
-        views/components/authorinfo.pug
       ```

     Here's their respective contents: